 Mississippi’s Gulf Coast also boasts a rich visual art heritage.
 In a related Backroad Planet post, meet Walter Anderson, Alice Moseley, and George Ohr, three unconventional Coastal Mississippi artists with museums dedicated to their lives and work.

-Click here to discover more exciting destinations for a Mississippi road trip itinerary on Backroad Planet.
+Discover more exciting destinations for your Mississippi road trip itinerary on Backroad Planet.

 We Would Love to Hear From You